pre63/pbn/content/hilltopsnewspaper.com/articles/virtual-reality-classrooms-educations-future.md

 Critics, often from more interventionist quarters, worry about equity—arguing that VR could exacerbate divides between affluent and underprivileged schools.
 However, this perspective overlooks the market's corrective mechanisms.
 Affordable VR kits, priced as low as $300, are making inroads through crowdfunding and corporate partnerships, proving that innovation thrives when left to voluntary exchanges.
 Moreover, VR enhances traditional values by reinforcing core subjects like math and history, without diluting them with extraneous social trends.
 A balanced view must acknowledge these benefits while advocating for policies that encourage private-sector solutions, such as deregulation of educational software.

 ![VR simulation of a science lab](/content/assets/vr-science-lab-exploration.jpg)
-*Caption: In a virtual science lab, students conduct experiments safely and interactively, highlighting how technology can make learning more accessible and engaging for global audiences.*
+*In a virtual science lab, students conduct experiments safely and interactively, highlighting how technology can make learning more accessible and engaging for global audiences.*

 ## The Evidence: Data, Success Stories, and Cautious Optimism